AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 ```

 ## Start Cloud Recording
-We can combine the previous sections and start the recording within the POST request in the `api/recording/start.json.ts` file.
+We can combine the previous sections and start the recording within the POST function in the `api/recording/start.json.ts` file.
 We generate the credential, then use that credential to generate a resource, and create a token.

 Then, we make a request with the Agora `start` endpoint URL and pass in the request body.
 This body defines all the information that the Agora cloud recording service needs.